Introduction to graph theory and basic algorithms: Planarity and -connectivity

 Here we will consider the bipartitness property for not connected graphs: not connected graph is said to be bipartite if each connected component of the graph is bipartite (see figure~\ref{fig:apalg1}).

-Consider the basic algorithm for testing planarity property for 2-connected graphs:
+Consider a basic algorithm for testing planarity property for 2-connected graphs:

-\begin{enumerate} \item \bf{Auslander-Parter algorithm}.\\ This algorithm is testing planarity property of 2-connected graph $G$ by checking interplacement graphs for each cycle $C$ for bipartitness.\\ \emph{Description:} \begin{enumerate} \item Find any simple cycle $C$, e.g. by adding an edge to spanning tree. \item Find all connected components of the graph $G\setminus C$ and add to them edges which doesn't belong to the cycle $C$ but adjacent to vertices of $C$.
+\begin{enumerate} \item \bf{Auslander-Parter algorithm}.\\ This algorithm tested planarity property of a 2-connected graph $G$ by checking interplacement graphs for each cycle $C$ for bipartitness.\\ \emph{Description:} \begin{enumerate} \item Find any simple cycle $C$, e.g. by adding an edge to spanning tree. \item Find all connected components of the graph $G\setminus C$ and add to them edges which doesn't belong to the cycle $C$ but connected vertices of $C$.
 These will be all $C$-components. \item Construct interplacement graph and check it for bipartitness.
-If interplacement graph is no bipartite, the graph $G$ is not planar. \item For each $C$-component $C'$ construct a new cycle in the sub-graph $G' = C\bigcup C'$ by changing the path on $C$ between any two consecutive (corresponding to some direction on $C$) attachments of $C'$ to the path between them in $C'$ (see figure~\ref{fig:apalg2}) and go recursively to the step~\ref{enum:apalg1} for the graph $G'$. \item The recursion terminates when the cycle $C$ has just one $C$-component in $G'$ and it is a path. \end{enumerate}
+If interplacement graph is not bipartite, then the graph $G$ is not planar. \item For each $C$-component $C'$ construct a new cycle in the subgraph $G' = C\bigcup C'$ by changing the path through $C$ between any two consecutive (corresponding to some direction on $C$) attachments of $C'$ to the path between them in $C'$ (see figure~\ref{fig:apalg2}) and go recursively to the step~\ref{enum:apalg1} for the graph $G'$. \item The recursion terminates when the cycle $C$ has just one $C$-component in $G'$ and it is a path. \end{enumerate}